-World renown George Clinical Scientific Leaders, researchers and project operations teams will be exhibiting Booth 2626 and attending ASN Kidney Week in Washington, DC November 5 – 10, 2019.
+World renown George Clinical Scientific Leaders, researchers and project operations teams will be exhibiting at Booth 2626 and attending ASN Kidney Week in Washington, DC November 5 – 10, 2019.

-Three of our Scientific Leaders will be attending the ASN Kidney Week Conference:
+Seven of our Scientific Leaders will be attending the ASN Kidney Week Conference:

-• Associate Professor Meg Jardine
+• Meg Jardine

-• Associate Professor Martin Gallagher
+• Martin Gallagher

 Kidney Week provides attendees from across the globe opportunities to network, exchange knowledge and experiences within their fields, learn the latest scientific and medical advances, and listen to engaging and provocative discussions with leading experts in the field.
 Be sure to swing by our booth to learn more about the work we’ve done in renal clinical trials or to find out more information on our Scientific Leaders.